 - The declaration by the environmental professional responsible for the assessment or update.

-The E1527-21 standard requires environmental professionals to include the completion dates of each of these components in the Phase I report, and it stipulates that the 180-day period begins with the completion date of the first of these components.
+The E1527-21 standard requires environmental professionals to include the completion dates of each of these components in the Phase I report, and it stipulates that the 180-day period begins with the earliest completion date of the above items.

 The ASTM E1527-21 standard provides clarity on the inclusion of historical resources.
 It gives examples of “standard historical resources” (aerial photographs, fire insurance [Sanborn] maps, city directories, topographic maps, building department records, interviews, property tax files, and zoning/land use records).
 Unlike the previous standard, the ASTM E1527-21 standard mandates that aerial photographs, fire insurance (Sanborn) maps, city directories, and topographic maps be reviewed for the subject property and adjacent properties, if these historical information sources are reasonably ascertainable.
 If one or more of these four historical resources cannot be reviewed, the environmental professional must include a statement in the Phase I ESA report indicating the reason(s).